Physical Therapy Guide to Headaches

 - During your first visit with the physical therapist, be prepared to describe your symptoms in as much detail as possible, and say what makes your symptoms worse.

-APTA has determined that the following articles provide some of the best scientific evidence on how to treat cervicogenic headache.
+APTA has determined that the following articles provide some of the best scientific evidence on how to treat headache.
 The articles report recent research and give an overview of the standards of practice for treatment both in the United States and internationally.
-The article titles are linked either to a PubMed* abstract of the article or to free access of the full article, so that you can read it or print out a copy to bring with you to your health care provider.
+The articles line to a PubMed* abstract of the article, which may provide free access to the full article, so that you can read it or print out a copy to bring with you to your health care provider.